Semhal22/alx-higher_level_programming/0x10-python-network_0/README.md

 7. Only status code
 	* Displays only the status code of the response after sending a request to URL
 	* Don't use pipe or redirection
+8. cURL a JSON file
+	* Sends a JSON POST request to a URL passed as the first argument, and displays the body of the response.